dirkkelly/dirkkelly/content/america/i-love-americans-i-love-russians.md

 aliases: []

 ---
-I love Americans, I've even been _in love_ with a few of them, they are good-hearted human beings, for the most part, like all people, for the most part.
+I love Americans, I've even been _in love_ with a few of them, they are good-hearted human beings, for the most part, like most people, for the most part.

 I love Russians, I am the son and brother of Russians, they are good-hearted human beings, like most other people.